morphias2004/PiAutoDim/README.md

 `sudo pip3 install gpiozero`

-For Waveshare screens, the backlight range is inverted when compared to an official RPi screen.
+For Waveshare 7" DSI screens, the backlight range is inverted when compared to an official RPi screen.
 255-0 instead of 0-255.

 To deal with this, the logic needs to be inverted.
 Use the `wvautobrightness.py` file instead.